 - Bathing suit: You’ll definitely want to hit the pool while you’re there.
 Do it in style with a Disney themed bathing suit.
 You can get kids’ bathing suits anywhere, but ones for adults are harder to find.
 I’m a fan of going all out in this Little Mermaid one.

-- String lights: The campground is pretty well-lit overall, but we always travel with these to liven up our site.
+- String lights: The campground is pretty well-lit overall, but we always travel with these to liven up our site and throw a little extra light at night.
 The mason jar style is perfect for Fort Wilderness.

 - Extension cord: Whether you’re in a tent or a camper, you’ll definitely have some electronics that you want to plug in.
 A hearty, all-weather extension cord like this is perfect.